bwalding/passenger_nginx/README.md

 Description
 ====

-Installs passenger for Apache 2.
+Installs passenger for nginx.

 Requirements
 ====

 ## Platform

-Tested on Ubuntu 10.04.
+Tested on Debian Squeeze.
 Should work on any Ubuntu/Debian platforms.

 ## Cookbooks

 Opscode cookbooks:

-* apache2
 * build-essential

 Attributes